esparrohack/esparrohack/README.md

 * 400 years of software development experience
 * Best writer in the world
 * Building large-scale, data-intensive web apps && yelling at the Cloud since JavaScript equaled-equaled Flash
-* Migrating Legacy Rails Apps is my thing rn.
-(We can’t all do what we love, baby!)

 <!---
 esparrohack/esparrohack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.